Enhancing LLMs' Clinical Reasoning with Real-World Data from a Nationwide Sepsis Registry: Methods

+Clinical data often contain substantial redundancy, where multiple features may encode overlapping information.
+As a result, some denoising targets can be inferred directly from closely related features without requiring genuine clinical reasoning.
+To prevent the model from exploiting such surface-level correlations rather than developing clinical reasoning, we pre-compute mutual information between all pairs of features and exclude as masking targets any feature whose context retains a highly correlated feature (mutual information $>$ 0.5).
+For example, if hospital length of stay is masked while both admission and discharge dates remain visible, the answer can be inferred without clinical reasoning; such configurations are filtered out.
+In addition, certain masking configurations could leak future information from the patient's trajectory, allowing the model to answer via temporal shortcuts rather than clinical reasoning; we apply additional filtering to remove such cases.
+Further details of these filtering procedures are provided in Appendix \ref{apd:method}.

-Based on the methodology described above, we generated questions from a sepsis registry maintained by the Korean Sepsis Alliance (KSA), covering patients who were enrolled between September 2019 and December 2021\cite{jeon2019characteristics}.
+Based on the methodology described above, we generated questions from a sepsis registry maintained by the Korean Sepsis Alliance (KSA), covering patients who were enrolled between September 2019 and December 2021 \citep{jeon2019characteristics}.
 This nationwide dataset includes adult sepsis patients (aged 18 years or older) from 16 tertiary or university-affiliated hospitals across South Korea.
 The dataset comprises information of 11,981 patients and 691 features, such as demographics, laboratory results, treatments, and outcomes.
 A random subset of 1,000 patients was held out to form a test set.
-From the remaining data, 30,000 multiple-choice questions were constructed to train Phi-4\cite{abdin2024phi}, resulting in the model \mname.
+From the remaining data, 30,000 multiple-choice questions were constructed to train Phi-4 \citep{abdin2024phi}\footnote{At the time of our experiments, Phi-4 was the most capable general-purpose LLM we were able to train on our 8×A100 GPU setup.}, resulting in the model \mname.
+Our pipeline has no model-specific components; to confirm that the gains are not specific to Phi-4, we additionally apply it to another base model, Llama-3.1-8B-Instruct \citep{grattafiori2024llama} in Appendix~\ref{apd:base}.
 Data statistics, sample questions, and further implementation details are provided in the supplementary material (Appendices \ref{apd:stat}, \ref{apd:samples}, and \ref{apd:method}).
-The study was approved by the Institutional Review Boards of Seoul National University Bundang Hospital.
+The study was approved by the Institutional Review Boards of the corresponding institution.